OrangeNostril/sfaster/README.md

 ### NEW AND UPCOMING FEATURES
 #### New features:
+* Can specify min/max line clears for `setup` mode now.
+Between this and the preexisting functionality, it can essentially do everything sfinder's `spin` mode can do now as well
 * `hard`/`harddrop` drop option (about 10-20% faster than `soft`/`softdrop` at the moment, will speed it up more later)
 * Specify input fumen page (`-P`)
 * `setup` mode, with flexible piece/gap counts
 #### Coming soon:
-* Several small features and improvements to `setup` mode
 * Glued solutions (`-s`)
 * Option to get %s on solutions as they're found (like a built-in `cover`)
 * Also a regular `cover` mode